Kevin-Patyk/ASReview-Text-Summarization-Thesis/README.md

 However, this will not be possible without the final datasets the containing the metadata with full text and metadata with enhanced abstracts could not be posted online due to publisher licensing restrictions.

-# Content: `Flow Diagram` and `ROUGE Figures`
+# Content: Flow Diagram and ROUGE Figures

 These folders contain the figures used in the final manuscript.

-# Content: `Manuscript`
+# Content: Manuscript

 This folders contains the final manuscript in `PDF` format.

 # Acknowledgements

-This work would not have been possible without the help and support of my amazing supervisors, (Ayoub Bagheri)[https://www.uu.nl/medewerkers/ABagheri] and (Rens van de Schoot)[https://www.rensvandeschoot.com/].
+This work would not have been possible without the help and support of my amazing supervisors, [Ayoub Bagheri](https://www.uu.nl/medewerkers/ABagheri) and [Rens van de Schoot](https://www.rensvandeschoot.com/).
 Thank you for always being supportive, available, and incredibly helpful throughout the course of this study.
-I would also personally like to thank (Bianca Kramer)[https://www.uu.nl/medewerkers/bmrkramer] for providing me with invaluable assistance with identifying, downloading, and parsing the PDF files.
-Furthermore, a very special thank you to (Jelle Teijema)[https://teije.ma/] for helping me with the simulation study and identifying areas for improvement.
-Lastly, I would like to thank the entirety of the (ASReview team)[https://asreview.nl/about/] for being supportive and curious about the work.
+I would also personally like to thank [Bianca Kramer](https://www.uu.nl/medewerkers/bmrkramer) for providing me with invaluable assistance with identifying, downloading, and parsing the PDF files.
+Furthermore, a very special thank you to [Jelle Teijema](https://teije.ma/) for helping me with the simulation study and identifying areas for improvement.
+Lastly, I would like to thank the entirety of the [ASReview team](https://asreview.nl/about/) for being supportive and curious about the work.
 I am very excited and interested to see how this work is incorporated into ASReview in the future.

 # License